App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 There are some major differences between installment loans and revolving credit.
 For starters, installment loans come in one lump sum, but revolving credit can be accessed multiple times as long as the balance is paid off or down.
-Payment options differ greatly.If you’re on the fence deciding between a personal installment loan or revolving credit, learn about the pros and cons of each.
+Payment options differ greatly, as well.Keep reading to learn about installment loans vs revolving credit, how they differ, and which type of lending product may be best for you.

 What Is Revolving Credit?